ricardombrodriguez/SM-Practical-Classes/README.md

 # SM Practical Classes

-Resolutions of the Multimedia Systems practical guides
+Resolutions of the *Multimedia Systems* practical guides, written in *Matlab*.